 Patient Transport Vehicles

-Patient transport vehicles transport patients recovering from surgery, patients who are very frail, or cannot be transported in a regular ambulance due to injuries or medical conditions.
+Patient transport vehicles transport patients recovering from surgery, very frail patients, or patients who cannot be transported in a regular ambulance due to injuries or medical conditions.

 Neonatal Ambulances

 Neonatal ambulances attend to deliveries and post-delivery needs.
-Neonatal ambulances also transport babies to specialized hospitals for medical treatment if they have illnesses or physical problems that arise during or after birth.
+Neonatal ambulances also transport babies to specialized hospitals for medical treatment if illnesses or physical problems arise during or after birth.

 Bus Ambulances